 Every time there is downtime in the workplace, the company loses time and eventually money.
 Companies need to focus on proper downtime management and if possible, try to completely eliminate it and managed it services.
 The two most common causes of computer downtime are software failure and human error.
 These are, therefore, the best areas to focus on in order to eliminate the downtime.
 Start by making sure you use software that is both reliable and stable.
 Look at how often the software is being updated; if the updates are regular, it means that the developers are active and problems are likely to be fixed fast.
 But even the best software won't be enough if your employees are not properly trained to use it.
 Organize regular training sessions with people and make sure they are informed about the best ways to use the software they work with.

 Social media is all around us and present even in the workplace.
 Completely banning phones and usage of social media in the workplace is oftentimes not the best solution, nevertheless, as companies themselves have various benefits of using them.
 People will have the urge to check their phones and that is okay as long as it doesn't disturb the work environment.
 Make sure there are clear rules in place and that everyone is aware of them.

 Bring your own device programs

 Technology gets a lot of jobs done easier, faster, and in a more precise manner.
 However, computers are becoming more complicated and require a lot of planning and management.
 There are a lot of challenges when it comes to managing computers in the workplace.
+Check this website for other computer tips and advice.
 The ones listed above are the most common problems associated with technology and it helps to keep them in mind.